nsynkde/Tilda/girlpower/Sync/readme.md

 NB: you will need to type in the password couple of times and say yes to everyting linux ask you.

 - To run server run start_redis.bat

+- You can monitor redis activity by running start_redis_monitoring.bat